sagemath/trac_to_gh/Issue 6153.md

 # Issue 6153: [with patch; needs review] fix repo -- incorrect delete of spkg-debian-maybe

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6153

 Original creator: was